 The TCL 5 Series/S535 2020 QLED and the TCL 5 Series/S546 2021 QLED are both good TVs.
 The S546 is an upgraded version of the S535, and while it gets better in some areas, it gets worse in others.
 The S546 gets brighter, making it a better choice for daytime viewing, and it has VRR support, which the S535 doesn't have.
 The S546 also supports both Dolby Vision and HDR10+, while the S535 only supports Dolby Vision.
 One area where the S535 is better is with the local dimming because the one on the S546 causes more blooming.
 Another main difference is that the S535 uses Roku TV as its smart OS while the S546 has Google TV, and while they have some differences, both OS are great.

-The Amazon Fire TV Omni QLED Series is slightly better than the TCL 5 Series/S546 2021 QLED.
+The Amazon Fire TV Omni QLED Series 2022 is slightly better than the TCL 5 Series/S546 2021 QLED.
 The Amazon has much better accuracy before calibration, so colors look more natural, and shades of gray are displayed properly.
 The Amazon TV also has a better local dimming feature.

-The plastic feet do a good job at holding the screen in place, and there's minimal wobble.
+The plastic feet do a good job of holding the screen in place, and there's minimal wobble.
 They don't raise the TV much off the table as there are 1.77 inches from the table to the speaker and 2.71 inches to the bottom of the screen.
 However, the remote functions still work if you place a soundbar in front.
 You can put the feet in two different positions.

-Footprint of the 65 inch TV:
+Footprint of the 65-inch TV:

 The back of the TCL 5 Series consists of a smooth metal top portion and a textured plastic bottom portion.
 There are clips on the legs and on the back for cable management.